Exploring the Impact of HAPS-RIS on UAV-Based Networks: a Novel Network Architecture: Numerical Evaluations

 In the simulation setup, the selected values for the HAPS-RIS system are based on established models and findings in the relevant literature \cite{Halim-HAPS-UAV-SAT,Halim-link-budget}, while the values chosen for the UAVs align with the assumptions in \cite{al2014optimal,azizi2019profit}.
 We consider $I=20$ users which are spread in random locations following the uniform distribution inside a circle area with the center $(x_0,y_0, z_0)=(0,0,0)$ and the radius of $R_0=500$ meters.
 The CS is located at $(x^{\rm{CS}},y^{\rm{CS} },z^{\rm{CS} })=(-10000, 0, 1000)$ and the HAPS is located at $(x^{\rm{HAPS} },y^{\rm{HAPS} },z^{\rm{HAPS}})=(-5000,100,20000)$.
 The CS antenna gain and each user antenna gain are considered $G^{\rm{CS}}=43.2$ dB, $G_{j}=0$ dB $\forall j$, $G_{i}=0$ dB $\forall i$, respectively.
 The system operates over a total bandwidth of $BW=100$ MHz, equally divided between a UAV-based network and a HAPS-RIS-assisted network.
 It uses a carrier frequency of $f_c=2$ GHz and $L=64$ subcarriers for communication.
 The reflection loss corresponding to each RIS element is considered $\mu_{m}=1, \forall m$.
 The noise power spectral density is $N_0=-174$ dBm/Hz, the path loss exponent is $\alpha=2$, and the excessive path loss coefficients for LoS and NLOS are $\eta_1=1$ and $\eta_2=31$, respectively.
 The constant values which depend on the environment type are considered $\psi=5$ and $\beta=0.5$.
 The CS transmit power is $40$ dBm except the results where its value is mentioned and the transmit power of each UAV is $20$ dBm.
 The results are averaged over a large number of simulation runs.

-Fig. \ref{Me5CoveredUsers}, Fig. \ref{CoveredUsersVSPowerMe5}, and Fig. \ref{logMr} are the results which only obtained by solving the leader problem \textbf{OP 1} when there is only HAPS-RIS to support the users.
+Fig. \ref{Me5CoveredUsers}, Fig. \ref{CoveredUsersVSPowerMe5}, and Fig. \ref{logMr} are results obtained by solving the leader problem \textbf{OP 1} by exploiting the proposed DyRaZARC technique when there is only HAPS-RIS to support the users.
 Fig. \ref{Me5CoveredUsers} and Fig. \ref{CoveredUsersVSPowerMe5} are the results where a portion of the coverage area is covered by HAPS-RIS and the rest of the users are in the outage.
 Fig. \ref{logMr} demonstrates the result where full coverage is provided only by HAPS-RIS system.
-Fig. \ref{NversusM} is the result obtained by solving both the leader and follower problems, i.e., \textbf{OP 1} and \textbf{OP 2}, where full coverage is provided by integration of two types of infrastructures, i.e., UAVs and HAPS-RIS system.
+Fig. \ref{NversusM} is the result obtained by exploiting the proposed DyRaZARC and KADUS techniques to solve the leader and follower problems, i.e., \textbf{OP 1} and \textbf{OP 2}, respectively.
+In this case, full coverage is provided by integration of two types of infrastructures, i.e., UAVs and HAPS-RIS system.
 We take into account a wide range of rate requirements, spanning from kbps to Mbps.